Karren Kenney manslaughter defense attorney

 You can be charged with involuntary manslaughter if the prosecutor deems that although you killed a person you did it without malice, intent to kill and without conscious disregard for human life.
 The difference being that you were not necessarily involved in either an unlawful act or a lawful act that requires a high risk of death or great bodily injury at the time that you killed the other person.
 If you are convicted of involuntary manslaughter, you can face 2, 3, or four years in jail.

 California’s laws relating to vehicular manslaughter apply to situations in which a driver operates a car in an unlawful way that does not qualify as a felony with or without gross negligence, they operate this car during the commission of a lawful act which could produce death in an unlawful manner or if they knowingly cause the accident for financial gain.
 Vehicular manslaughter is classified as a wobbler, meaning that it can be charged as either a felony or a misdemeanor.
 If you are convicted of misdemeanor vehicular manslaughter, you could face up to one year in jail.
 If, however, you are convicted of felony manslaughter, you could face anywhere from 2 to 10 years in prison.
+You must have proper representation.
+Kenney Legal Defense Corporation provides the best manslaughter defense attorney in Orange County, Karren Kenney.

 READY TO FIGHT FOR YOU